-Barcelona Braces For More Protests After Catalan Separatists Sentenced To Prison
+Spain Braces For More Protests After Catalan Separatists Sentenced To Prison

-Police and protesters were expected to face off for a second time Tuesday in Spain's northeastern Catalonia region, a day after the Supreme Court found nine separatist leaders guilty of sedition and sentenced them for up to 13 years.
+Police and protesters were expected to face off for a second time Tuesday in Spain's northeastern Catalonia region, a day after the Supreme Court found nine separatist leaders guilty of sedition and sentenced them to up to 13 years.

 The protests erupted Monday when most of the Catalan politicians and activists on trial were found guilty and barred from holding public office.
 Three others were fined and four of those who received lengthy sentences were also convicted on charges of misuse of funds.
 The high court barred all of them from holding public office.